Robinlovelace/jr-packages.github.io/automated-reporting.md

 ### R and RStudio

 Please make sure you are using the latest version of R (version 3.3.3) - the final digit is the minor version number.
-The essentianal numbers are the first two.
+The essential numbers are the first two.
 You can check the version of R you are running via

 ``` r
 R.version